-If you surf multiple competitive or comparative sites, you may find that labeling patterns emerge.
+If you surf multiple competitive or comparative sites, you may find that labeling patterns begin to emerge.
 These patterns may not yet be industry standards, but they at least can inform your choice of labels.
-For example, in a recent competitive analysis of eight financial services sites, "personal finance" was found to be more or less a de facto label compared to its synonyms.
+For example, in a recent competitive analysis of eight financial services sites, it was found that "personal finance" was more or less a de facto label compared to its synonyms.
 Such data may discourage you from using a different label.

-Figure 6-12 shows labeling systems from Compaq, Gateway, Dell, and IBM, all competing in the PC business.
+Figure 6-13 shows labeling systems from Compaq, Gateway, Dell, and IBM, all competing in the PC business.
 Do you notice a trend here?